Typhoon Krosa (2013): Meteorological history

 On October 27, an area of convection with a broad circulation persisted southeast of Guam, and slowly consolidated due to moderate wind shear and westerly outflow.
 That day, the Japan Meteorological Agency (JMA) classified the system as a tropical depression about 380 km to the southeast of Hagåtña, Guam.
 At 2100 UTC on October 28, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) began issuing advisories on the depression, giving it the local name Vinta.
-The next day, the JMA upgraded the depression to Tropical Storm Krosa, and the Joint Typhoon Warning Center (JTWC) also classified it as Tropical Depression 29W.
+The next day, the JMA upgraded the depression to Tropical Storm Krosa, (Note: The name Krosa (Khmer: ក្រសារ, [krɑ.ˈsaː]) was contributed by Cambodia and means crane in Khmer.) and the Joint Typhoon Warning Center (JTWC) also classified it as Tropical Depression 29W.
 By that time, the storm was moving steadily westward due to the subtropical ridge to the north.
 With the warm waters of the Philippine Sea, lessening wind shear, and improving outflow, Krosa gradually strengthened, and the JTWC also upgraded Krosa to tropical storm status on October 30 after an eye feature developed.

 While approaching northern Luzon on October 29, Krosa quickly intensified as the initial eye feature organized into a well-defined eye.
 Late on October 30, the JTWC upgraded Krosa to typhoon status, and the next day, both PAGASA and JMA followed suit.
 On October 31, Krosa made landfall in northeastern Luzon near Cagayan, and developed a symmetric eyewall while initially moving over land.
 Land interaction weakened the eye by the time Krosa emerged into the South China Sea late on October 31.
 The next day, PAGASA discontinued advisories after the typhoon exited the region.
 Convection rebuilt around the center, with continued favorable conditions allowing for restrengthening.

 Late on November 1, a large eye redeveloped, and the JTWC estimated Krosa attained peak 1 minute sustained winds of 185 km/h.
 Early the next day, the JMA also estimated the typhoon reached peak 10 minute winds of 140 km/h.
 Later, increasing wind shear caused the eye to deteriorate, and Krosa began slowing about 260 km east-southeast of Hong Kong after reaching the western edge of the subtropical ridge.
 After remaining nearly stationary, Krosa began moving steadily to the west-southwest due to a new ridge.
 The convection continued to weaken due to continued shear and cooler waters from upwelling, and Krosa deteriorated to tropical storm status on November 3.
 The next day, the JTWC issued its final advisory after the circulation became exposed from the convection.
 Also on November 4, the JMA downgraded Krosa to tropical depression status off the northeast Vietnam coast.
 The system dissipated at 0000 UTC on November 5.